buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/PropertySets/Pset_DistributionBoardOccurrence.md

 # Pset_DistributionBoardOccurrence

-Properties that may be applied to electric distribution board occurrences.
+Properties that may be applied to electric distribution board occurrences.<!-- end of definition -->